 Public outreach activities at the Wisconsin National Primate Research Center include hosting school visits, providing guest speakers and participating in state and national science outreach festivals.

 The Wisconsin National Primate Research Center welcomes visitors to its Marmoset Learning Lobby 9 a.m. – 5 p.m.
 Monday-Friday and two Saturday afternoons per year for UW-Madison Science Expeditions in the spring and the Wisconsin Science Festival in the fall.

-Please contact UW-Madison Campus and Visitor Relations to schedule your group’s visit to the Primate Center and other UW-Madison venues.
+Please contact UW-Madison Campus Visit Program to schedule your group’s visit to the Primate Center and other UW-Madison venues.

 To learn more about our research and animal care and visiting the center, you may also email Jordana Lenon or call 608-263-7024.